 What's left out effectiveness testing is just as important as what is tested.

 To measure vaccine effectiveness, the researchers divide trial participants into at least two different groups.
 Antibody levels are measured in everyone, then one group receives the experimental vaccine, and the other group receives an active control (more will be explained on this later).
 After each injection of vaccine or control (usually 1-3 doses), the trial participants' antibody levels are measured again.
 If the experimental vaccine recipients now have antibody levels against the illness, whereas the control recipients do not, then the vaccine is considered effective.
 Or, if the control was a different vaccine for the same illness, and all recipients have equivalent antibody levels, then again, the experimental vaccine is considered effective.
 When this type of trial is repeated again and again, with the same end result of antibody generation being observed, then a causal relationship is established - meaning the vaccine in fact causes the body to develop those specific antibodies.

 For effectiveness trials, the researches NEVER EXPOSE all the trial participants to the illness after vaccination, to observe and measure what happens within that vaccinated immune system.

 Does this pose a problem?

-    Because trial participants are never purposefully exposed to illness,

-    researchers can't measure what percentage of the vaccinated/exposed

-    group still gets sick despite being vaccinated, vs what percentage of

-    the group became asymptomatic or mildly ill and still contagious, vs

-    what percentage of the group became immune to the illness thanks to the
+Because trial participants are never purposefully exposed to illness, researchers can't measure what percentage of the vaccinated/exposed group still gets sick despite being vaccinated, vs what percentage of the group became asymptomatic or mildly ill and is still contagious, vs what percentage of the group became immune to the illness thanks to the vaccine.

-    vaccine.
 Remember, asymptomatic and immune mean very different things.

-    ...thousands of healthy volunteers, including hundreds of Canadians,

-    have offered to try a far riskier approach: getting injected with a

-    potential vaccine and then purposely becoming infected with COVID-19 to

-    test if the vaccine works.
+...thousands of healthy volunteers, including hundreds of Canadians, have offered to try a far riskier approach: getting injected with a potential vaccine and then purposely becoming infected with COVID-19 to test if the vaccine works.